jefffriesen/neutrino-electron-reference/README.md

-# neutrino-react-boilerplate
+# neutrino-react-reference
-A boilerplate for the anti-boilerplate toolchain.

-[neutrino.js](https://neutrino.js.org) was built to streamline and simplify a webpack configuration (something that's always been a drag when setting up a new project.)

-### But neutrino is about making it so simple that you don't need a boilerplate.
-Why?!?
-Because it's still easier to just clone this repo and go.
-Also because it's nice to have a reference implementation to see concretely what the docs are talking about.
+A reference implementation for neutrino with React, linting, type checking & decorators.
+Neutrino.js is a big step forward in reducing config boilerplate.
+I don't envision this as a boilerplate, but it's still easier to just clone this repo and go.
+More importantly, it's nice to have a reference implementation to see concretely what the docs are talking about.

+[neutrino.js](https://neutrino.js.org) was built to streamline and simplify webpack & babel configuration, something that's always been a drag when setting up a new project.

 ### TODO: